jokob-sk/NetAlertX/front/plugins/README.md

 - `REPORT_ON` - (optional) Send a notification only on these statuses.
 Supported options are:
   - `new` means a new unique (unique combination of PrimaryId and SecondaryId) object was discovered.
   - `watched-changed` - means that selected `Watched_ValueN` columns changed
   - `watched-not-changed`  - reports even on events where selected `Watched_ValueN` did not change
+  - `missing-in-last-scan` - if object is missing compared to previous scans

 > 🔎 Example: